I live on the French Riviera, about 15 minutes from the sea, but my friends living ‘on the sea’ always refer to my town as being in the countryside.

 Start your visit to Tourrettes-sur-Loup with an exploration of its cobbled stone streets, within its old walls behind the main square.

-Although you could walk through this little town in five minutes, you will be surprised just how many photos are begging to be taking in such a short stroll.
+Although you could walk through this little town in five minutes, you will be surprised just how many photos are begging to be taken in such a short stroll.

 For a grand view of the sea, walk down the main street, Le Grand Rue, past the artisan shops, and exit through the medieval city gate at the back of town to marvel at the ocean.